abhirooptalasila/AutoSub/README.md

 ## About

-AutoSub is a CLI application to generate subtitle file (.srt) for any video file using [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech).
+AutoSub is a CLI application to generate subtitle files (.srt, .vtt) for any video file using [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech).
 I use the DeepSpeech Python API to run inference on audio segments and [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) to split the initial audio on silent segments, producing multiple small files.

 ⭐ Featured in [DeepSpeech Examples](https://github.com/mozilla/DeepSpeech-examples) by Mozilla